Uber & Lyft Accident Attorneys in Smith County

 Contact a Smith County Uber & Lyft Accident Attorney

 J. Chad Parker, PLLC is here to help all those injured in Uber and Lyft accidents.
-We know how difficult it is to sustain a serious, perhaps life-threatening injury in an accident that was simply not your fault.
+We know how difficult it is to sustain a serious injury in an accident that was simply not your fault.
 That is why we provide our clients with the aggressive representation they expect when they need it most.
 If you were injured in a rideshare accident, contact J. Chad Parker, PLLC today.